lasp/xmera/src/simulation/vizard/vizInterface/vizInterface.rst

 Executive Summary
 -----------------
-This module provides an interface to package up Xmera messages and pass them onto the :ref:`Vizard <vizard>` application.
+This module provides an interface to package up Xmera messages and pass them onto the Vizard application.
 This allows for the Xmera simulation data to be recorded to a file for play-back, or for live streaming of the simulation data.
 It is possible to record the simulation data of a single spacecraft or a multitude of spacecraft.